KaveenPerera100/KaveenPerera100/README.md

 - 👋 Hi, I’m @KaveenPerera100
 - 👀 I’m interested in conding and gaming
-- 🌱 I’m currently learning coding
+- 🌱 I’m currently java and python
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me https://www.instagram.com/kaveen_mr.kv_x/